 You should be able to boot from the cloned external hard drive.
 To test this, reset your Mac and hold down the Option/Alt key when you boot up your Mac.
 Use the arrow keys on your Mac to select the external drive and tap Enter.

 This cloned drive can be re-cloned back to the main drive if you decide to restore your Mac, or it can be used to access all the original files from your computer after you have wiped the internal hard drive.

-You should deauthorise your computer from iTunes.
+You should deauthorise your computer from the iTunes Store.
 This means it will no longer be linked to your iTunes account.
-You can only use up to five Macs to play music and movies that are locked to your iTunes account, so you shouldn't pass that on to another person.
+(This is important because you can only use up to five Macs to play music and movies that are locked to your iTunes account.)

 In older versions (below) you'll need to click Store > Deauthorise This Computer.